jordwest/prism/docs/JOURNAL.md

 Think it's time to call it there though.
 Tomorrow:

- - Stop the client from trying to connect at boot time, instead add a button to do the connection
+ - Stop the client from trying to connect at boot time, instead add a button to do the connection DONE
  - Once it works, split out the host and client into separate NetPeer types (for both dummy and websockets).

+# Sunday 24 Aug 2025

+Plan for today is to tidy up the net code.
+Done, and also got the relay server deployed to nix!

+It works on itch.io.
+I just have a few things to fix before others can play it:
+ - Remove websocket hot reload unless running on localhost - DONE
+ - Set up itch.io butler for quick deploys DONE
+ - Button to play ~~single player~~/start hosting/connect to host
+ - Delete rooms when no activity after some time

+Taking the rest of the day off.
+Tomorrow: add a basic server host/join UI, set up relay to delete old rooms.